 Are we big believers in concierge care?
 Absolutely.
-But we’re also quick to admit it has drawbacks.
-We want to talk openly about its pros, but also its cons, so you’re sure you’re making the right healthcare choice for you.
+But we also want to talk openly about its pros, but also its cons, so you’re sure you’re making the right healthcare choice for you.

-No waiting and extra time with your physician doesn’t stop at the doctor’s office.
-Many concierge practices give you day and night access to your care team.
-We’re not talking about voicemails and long-delayed replies.
-We’re talking about conversations, by phone or email, regarding your health and treatment, at all hours.
+No waiting and extra time with your physician don’t stop at the doctor’s office.
+Many concierge practices give you 24/7 access to care.

 Speaking of calls and emails, that sort of communication can sometimes spare you a drive to the office.
 Concierge practices are generally good about handling simple matters that way when you prefer.

 And since the COVID-19 pandemic, most practices have adopted telehealth so you can see your own doctor from the comfort of your home with a smartphone, tablet, or computer.

 5. Coordination of specialist care takes the stress out of referrals.